Sign up to our Newsletter

 Once you’ve completed your undergrad and applied to your top choices, you should carefully consider which school to attend.
 Search for schools that can offer you the most experience and education in immigration law.

-You may also want to attend a law school located in a border state or with a high population of immigrants, so you have more internship and clinic opportunities.
+You may also want to attend a law school located in a border state or with a high population of immigrants so you have more internship and clinic opportunities.
+If you're looking for expert advice on choosing the right school and strengthening your application, Juris Education can provide personalized guidance.

 Aside from having significant experience on your resume, you must maintain a high GPA throughout your JD program.
 Your GPA will also influence your job prospects post-graduation.

 Attending law school will be the most expensive part of your legal journey.
-Tuition at these schools can cost anywhere from $13,000 to $77,000 annually
+The average cost of law school is $50,357 a year.

 Step Five: Passing the MPRE